AakanshaDhawan/spotify-ng-app/README.md

 - [x] Albums list through cards (simple alert of result)
 - [x] Functional testing (ProTractor/WebDriver Agent)
 - [x] Unit testing (Karma/Jasmine)
-- [ ] Saving/Loading Playlist in/from LocalStorage
+- [x] Saving/Loading Playlist in/from LocalStorage
 - [ ] Host a demo of the project (e.g. Github Pages)

+## Improvments

+- More tests
+- Improving Coverflow UX (Bug when playlist loaded from localStorage, vertical display)
+- From Artists results, album button should open a modal, and on this modal with albums, user should be able to select which album he/she wants to add to his/her playlist

 ## Contributing